A comprehensive look into the accuracy of SpEC binary black hole waveforms: Introduction

 A key application of NR simulations is in the construction of waveform models which are used to analyze the data.
-This includes direct surrogates of the full NR waveforms~\cite{Blackman_2015,Yoo_2022, Varma:2019, Varma_2019, Field_2014} or just the ringdown~\cite{MaganaZertuche:2024ajz, Pacilio:2024tdl,Nobili:2025ydt},\footnote{Surrogates for the remnant properties have also been constructed and their accuracy has been quantified by the difference between the true and predicted quantity~\cite{Varma_2019, Thomas:2025rje}.
-In this study we restrict to waveform applications and do not consider the remnant properties further. } and phenomenological models that use NR waveforms in a more nuanced way~\cite{Pratten:2020ceb, Colleoni:2024knd, pompili_2023, Ramos-Buades:2023ehm}.
-While the inspiral and ringdown stages for the latter models are motivated by the corresponding dynamical equations, the plunge and merger phases are calibrated to NR waveforms~\cite{Husa:2015iqa, Bachhar:2024olc}.
+This includes direct surrogates of the full NR waveforms~\cite{Blackman_2015,Yoo_2022, Varma:2019, Varma_2019, Field_2014} or just the ringdown~\cite{MaganaZertuche:2024ajz, Pacilio:2024tdl,Nobili:2025ydt}, \footnote{Surrogates for the remnant properties have also been constructed and their accuracy has been quantified by the difference between the true and predicted quantity~\cite{Varma_2019, Thomas:2025rje}.
+In this study we restrict to waveform applications and do not consider the remnant properties further. } and models that use NR waveforms in a more nuanced way~\cite{Pratten:2020ceb, Colleoni:2024knd, pompili_2023, Ramos-Buades:2023ehm, Chiaramello:2020ehz, Nagar:2020pcj, nagar_2023, Garcia-Quiros:2020qpx, Thompson:2023ase, Ghosh:2023mhc, Estelles:2025zah, Gamboa:2024hli, Boh__2017, Cotesta:2018fcv, Ossokine_2015, pompili_2023, Ramos-Buades:2023ehm, Nagar_2018, Gamba:2021ydi}.
+While the inspiral and ringdown stages for the latter models are motivated by the corresponding dynamical equations, the plunge and merger phases are calibrated to NR waveforms~\cite{Boh__2017, Ramos-Buades:2019uvh, Huerta:2016rwp, Hinder:2017sxy, Chattaraj:2022tay, Paul:2024ujx, pompili_2023, Gamboa:2024hli}.
 The accuracy of the resulting model, be it a surrogate or phenomenological, is assessed against hold-out NR simulations that were not used in the model construction.
-The main accuracy metric here is the match against NR waveforms and thresholds that link the match to systematic errors in inferred parameters have been proposed~\cite{Lindblom:2008cm, Chatziioannou:2017tdw, thompson2025, Baird:2012cu, Owen:2023mid, Mezzasoma:2025moh}.
+The main accuracy metric here is the match against NR waveforms.
+In parameter estimation, mismatch thresholds are commonly defined to keep systematic parameter biases below statistical uncertainties, leading to an inverse scaling with signal-to-noise ratio~\cite{Lindblom:2008cm, Chatziioannou:2017tdw, thompson2025, Baird:2012cu, Owen:2023mid, Mezzasoma:2025moh}.